tkubica12/kubernetes-demo/demo/README.md

 2. AKS and its components (AAD Pod Identity, Application Gateway Ingress controller, Key Vault FlexVolume) are configured for ManagedIdentity (no Service Principal)
 3. Helm is used to deploy base AKS cluster components such as Ingress controller for App Gw, DAPR, KEDA, Grafana, Prometheus
 4. Azure Container Registry is used to build and package applications
-5. DNS record cloud.tomaskubica.in and *.cloud.tomaskubica.in is preconfigured with CNAME pointing to App Gw public IP - only thing that is done outside of Actions. **You need to change this to fit your environment**
+5. DNS record cloud.tomaskubica.net and *.cloud.tomaskubica.net is preconfigured with CNAME pointing to App Gw public IP - only thing that is done outside of Actions. **You need to change this to fit your environment**

 # Included compontents
 Currently covered